josephgodwinkimani/vue-commerce-lab/README.md

 ### Stylelint and TailwindCSS (Prettier)

-This application is equipped with Stylelint and the Prettier extension for TailwindCSS.
+This application is equipped with Stylelint and the [Prettier plugin for TailwindCSS](https://github.com/tailwindlabs/prettier-plugin-tailwindcss).
 Automatic linting and formatting happens `on_save`.

 ### Prettier and Pint

 Automatic formatting for both JavaScript and PHP files is configured for `on_save`.

 Please see the VSCode settings and extension [configs](https://github.com/gregrickaby/vue-commerce-lab/tree/main/.vscode) for more information.

 You can also manually run the formatters with: